Are You Experiencing Workplace Mobbing? Here's How To Navigate It

 Why Do Coworkers Ostracize?

-Coworkers may ostracize someone because they dislike and/or feel threatened by them.
-Employees may even come together to intentionally shun or otherwise bully someone who they feel challenges the status quo, makes them look bad, or is of a different national origin or sexual orientation.
-Ostracization may not be the most extreme form of mobbing behavior (compared to character assassination, physical aggression, or sexual harassment, for example), but it is still unacceptable behavior in the workplace.
+Coworkers may ostracize another colleague because they dislike and/or feel threatened by them.
+Employees may also come together to intentionally shun or otherwise bully someone who they feel challenges the status quo, makes them look bad, or is simply different from them.

 How Do You Use Mobbing In A Sentence?